Best Practices - ECU Multifactor Authentication

 Best Practice No. 3 – Work around weak cellular signals.

-• Enable Wi-Fi calling to receive calls over the Wi-Fi network rather than cellular signals.
+• Enable Wi-Fi calling to receive calls on your mobile over the Wi-Fi network rather than cellular signals.

 • See this information for onboarding your devices to eduroam, ECU's primary Wi-Fi network.